 (a) Certain personal details will be taken from you in order to confirm your appointment, details of which are set out in our Privacy Notice available on our website.
 These will include the requirement for two pieces of identification, one of which must be photographic and the other including your current address dated within the prior three months.

-(b) If you have a letter of referral then please bring it to your appointment together with any details of existing or previous medication taken for your current conditions;
+(b) If you have a letter of referral then please bring it to your appointment together with any details of existing or previous medication and supplements taken for your current conditions

-b) An existing patient: When you make an appointment for our services as an existing patient the contract you entered into when accepted as a new patient will continue to apply and we will charge you for the deposit of £50 or the consultation fee in accordance with clause 4.5(b).
-If you are an existing patient as at the time these terms and conditions take effect, we will ask you to enter into a contract with us as if you were a new patient so that both you and we are clear about the terms on which our services are provided.
+(b) An existing patient: When you make an appointment for our services as an existing patient, the contract you entered into when accepted as a new patient will continue to apply and we will charge you for the deposit of £50 or the consultation fee in accordance with clause 4.5.(b).
+If you are an existing patient as at the time these Terms and Conditions take effect, we will ask you to enter into a contract with us as if you were a new patient so that both you and we are clear about the terms on which our services are provided.

 3.9 Receiving medication.
-You understand and accept that there is no guarantee that any of our doctors will issue you with a prescription including a prescription for medical cannabis.
-Issuing of prescriptions is at the sole discretion of our doctors.
-You will be able to collect your prescription from a pharmacist or the Clinic and in relation to medical cannabis you will receive your medicine from a selected pharmacy via a prescribed medical prescription.
+You understand and accept that there is no guarantee that any of our doctors will issue you with a prescription.
+Issuing prescriptions is at the sole discretion of our doctors.
+You will be able to collect your prescription from a pharmacist or the Clinic.
 The time taken to dispense prescriptions can vary.
 You understand and accept that private prescriptions are fulfilled at a charge and time unique to the fulfilling pharmacy, which is not under our control or the prescribing doctor’s control.
 It is your choice as to whether you have any prescription fulfilled and at what cost.

-4.1 Cost of treatment.
-The prices for consultations with our doctors and other services are set out on our website as at the date you make an appointment, unless we have agreed another price in writing.
+4. Our charges 4.1 Cost of treatment.
+The prices for consultations with our doctors and other services are set out on our website as at the date you make an appointment unless we have agreed another price in writing.
 We will confirm our prices before accepting your appointment.
-You will need to pay the selected pharmacist which dispenses your prescription directly for your medication (as described in clause 3.7 above).
+You will need to pay the selected pharmacist which dispenses your prescription directly for your medication (as described above).

 4.3 VAT.
 Appointments are exempt from VAT but where VAT is applicable to any of our services, our prices always include VAT at the applicable rate.

-a) A new patient: we will take payment at the time you make our appointment, either online or by following up your appointment with a telephone call.
+(a) A new patient: we will take full payment at the time you make our appointment, either online or by following up your appointment with a telephone call.

 (b) An existing patient: we will take a £50 deposit at the time of booking.
 We request that all invoices are paid immediately after your consultation has taken place.
 Alternatively, we may agree to issue an invoice for our services within 5 working days of the date of your appointment.
 Invoices must be paid within 30 days of the date of the invoice.
 4.6 The Clinic has agreements in place with various laboratories both in the UK and abroad.
 Due to our specialist training in biological systems medicine, we have access to laboratories which are more research-based, dealing with biological systems.
 These laboratories are either stand-alone or research based in association with universities.
 As these tests are not available in the NHS, they are naturally less frequently used and costs can be high.
 Costs and information relating to all tests, including systems biology tests will be discussed with you, we will also provide you with written information regarding the laboratories, which includes information on how data is to be processed, for you to decide whether you wish to progress with the respective test that may be appropriate for your needs.
 Costs of tests and contracted services in many cases include a mark up to you the patient, as PGP purchases the tests via a vendor agreement.
 If you have any questions about this please ask us.

-4.7 What to do if you think an invoice is wrong.
-If you think an invoice is wrong please contact us promptly to let us know.
+4.8 What to do if you think an invoice is wrong.
+If you think an invoice is wrong, please contact us promptly to let us know.
 You will not have to pay any interest until the dispute is resolved.
 Once the dispute is resolved we will charge you interest on properly due sums from the original due date.